 - Extra dividend, a special dividend usually a large one off payment to shareholders.

 - Liquidating dividends usually paid if there are any left-over or allocated funds during the company’s liquidation.

 The dividend payment is usually expressed in dollars per share.
 This means if I own 100 shares of a company whose stock price is $200, if the company pays out $5 per share then I will receive 100 X $5 = a $500 payment.
 Usually this is distributed on a quarterly basis, meaning I will receive $125 per quarter.
 Dividend Payment = Number of Shares X Payment per Share

 Here is an example of the dividend yield.
 I own 1000 shares of ABC Company at a cost of $10 per share.
 ABC pays out a regular dividend of $0.50 per share.
 As a single share of the company is worth $10, $0.50 equates to a dividend yield of 5%.

 Dividend Yield = Annual Dividend Paid / Stock Price

 This 5% is essentially what you earn on your money regardless of stock price growth.
 Of course if the stock price deteriorates during the period in which you hold the stock this may mean your net profit reduces.
 For example, your make a 5% profit in terms of dividend yield, yet the stock price has depreciated 5%.
 This means your net profit if you were to sell would be Zero.

 Dividend Payout Ratio

-This is the proportion of the Earnings per Share (EPS) that is paid out in dividends.
+This is the proportion of the Earnings per Share (What is EPS?) that is paid out in dividends.
 For example if a company earns $2.50 in earning for every outstanding share, and it pays out $0.50 per share in dividends, then the dividend payout ratio is 20%.

 Dividend Payout Ratio = Dividends per Share / Earnings per Share